 A tense, stiff limb provides an easy handle for an opponent to push or pull with, whereas a relaxed limb provides an opponent less to work with.

-A relaxed, but focused, limb affords the ability to feel "holes" or weaknesses in the opponent's structure (see Sensitivity section).
+A relaxed, but focused, limb affords the ability to feel "holes" or weaknesses in the opponent's structure.
 With the correct forwarding these "holes" grant a path into attacking the opponent.

 1. Focus on building body structure through basic punching, standing, turning, and stepping drills.

-2. Fundamental arm cycles and changes, firmly ingraining the cardinal tools for interception and adaptation.
+2. Fundamental arm cycles and changes, firmly ingraining the main tools for interception and adaptation.

 3. Sensitivity training and combination techniques.

-Depending on lineage, the focus, content and intent of each form can have distinct differences which can therefore have far reaching implications.
-This also means that there are a few different ideas concerning what constitutes progression in the curriculum from form to form, so only a general description of overlap between different schools of thought is possible here.
+Depending on lineage, the focus, content and intent of each form can have distinct differences as well as similarities.
+There are a few different ideas concerning what constitutes progression in the curriculum from form to form.
+Each teacher has their own way and all those ways are to be respected as well as challenged, to ensure the art continues to progress.

 With statue of Ip Man at VTAA Hong Kong